 Genetic science shows that wine descriptions and flavor profiling are way off base when it comes to helping people find wines that they will like.

-This is because the odds are very, very small for two people to taste something in exactly the same way.
+This is because the odds are very, very small for two people to experience flavors in exactly the same way.
 This is because every individual has a different set of odor receptors.

 No smell = no taste.
 The common cold is proof.